Eglantyne Jebb

-Eglantyne Jebb (25 August 1876 – 17 December 1928) was a British social reformer who founded the Save the Children organisation at the end of World War I to relieve the effects of famine in Austria-Hungary and Germany.
+Eglantyne Jebb (25 August 1876 – 17 December 1928) was an English social reformer.
+She founded the Save the Children organisation at the end of World War I to relieve the effects of famine in Austria-Hungary and Germany.
 She drafted the document that became the Declaration of the Rights of the Child.

 Early life and family

-Eglantyne Jebb was born on August 25, 1876 in Ellesmere, Shropshire, to barrister Arthur Jebb and his wife and distant cousin, Eglantyne Louisa Jebb.
-She grew up at "The Lyth", her family's nearby estate.
-The Jebbs were a well-off family with a strong social conscience and commitment to public service.
+Eglantyne Jebb was born on 25 August 1876 in Ellesmere, Shropshire, to barrister Arthur Jebb and his wife and distant cousin, Eglantyne Louisa Jebb.
+She grew up at The Lyth, her family's nearby estate.
+The Jebbs were a wealthy family.
 Her mother had founded the Home Arts and Industries Association, to promote Arts and Crafts among young people in rural areas; her sister Louisa Wilkins would help found the Women's Land Army in World War I. Another sister, Dorothy, who married the Labour MP Charles Roden Buxton, campaigned against the demonisation of the German people after the war and served as a faculty member at Wellesley College, Massachusetts, United States, in 1929, teaching courses in English literature.

 Eglantyne's paternal aunt, Louisa Jebb, was a Victorian "new woman" who introduced her and her five siblings to carpentry, fishing, and lead bullets casting.
 Louisa inspired her niece to go to university at a time when very few women did, having attended Newnham College, Cambridge, herself.